scaffold-eth/scaffold-eth/README.md

 ```

 > in a third terminal window, 🛰 deploy your contract:
+# HEADS UP!
-> It's important that before deployment you change the deploy script args to point toward an existing NFT contract on a network, or the example NFT supplied in this branch.
+It's important that before deployment you change the deploy script args to point toward an existing NFT contract on a network, or the example NFT supplied in this branch.

 ```bash
 cd scaffold-eth